bethknowsher/hello-world/README.md

 # hello-world
 oh hi

-I'm Beth, a Business Analyst aspiring to be a software engineer.
+I'm Beth, an Applications Analyst aspiring to be a software engineer.
 Teaching myself HTML, CSS, and Javascript right now.